AdobeDocs/experience-manager-65.fr-FR/help/assets/private-folder.md

 ---
-title: Dossier privé dans [!DNL Adobe Experience Manager Assets]
+title: Dossiers privés pour le partage de fichiers
 description: Learn how to create a private folder in the [!DNL Adobe Experience Manager Assets] and share it with other users and the assign various privileges to them.
 contentOwner: AG
 translation-type: tm+mt
-source-git-commit: be97ef4f3bb6b904dabcfcd44025a4898bcf4dee
+source-git-commit: 5069c2cd26e84866d72a61d36de085dadd556cdd
 workflow-type: tm+mt
-source-wordcount: '641'
+source-wordcount: '643'
 ht-degree: 22%

 ---